 In a recent study, the Ponemon Institute surveyed 601 cyber security professionals, and discovered that 66 percent of respondents identified their company’s staff as the weakest link when it comes to IT security.
+This clearly highlights the need for data security training for employees.
 Furthermore, 55 percent already experienced a security incident caused by either a malicious or negligent employee.

 Inattentive staff, or employees not familiar with basic IT security best practices can create countless opportunities for hackers to compromise your company’s security.